 Ageas UK uses a wide variety of suppliers.
 Like most large businesses it engages with suppliers to support the provision of core business activities (e.g. IT), the supply of commodities, maintenance service contracts or facilities management services, such as catering and cleaning providers.
 As an insurer it also engages with suppliers of goods and repair services when customers' property has been lost or damaged, and medical and assistance services when customers have suffered accident or injury.
+During the year the Ageas UK Boards agreed the investment and appointment of EIS, a core and digital platform provider, to support the delivery of a digital business transformation programme, which when completed will provide Ageas UK with the infrastructure in support of the Company's digital ambition.
 Ageas UK is committed to high standards of business conduct and has policies and procedures in place to define the way in which Ageas wants to do business and the standards of conduct required.
-During 2021 Ageas has worked closely with suppliers to ensure providers of repairs and other services were able to continue to do so.
+During 2022 Ageas has worked closely with suppliers to ensure providers of repairs and other services were able to continue to do so.
 Where Ageas appoints a third party to undertake any business activities, Ageas expects they are carried out in line with Ageas' standards and risk appetite.